freies-deutsches-hochstift/virtual-time-travel/docs/reference/contents/fences/general.md

 ### Fences

-The fences config file is stored under **/assets/items/fences/index.csv**.
+?> :page_facing_up: **/assets/items/fences/index.csv**

+> In advanced development mode (build from sourcecode) remember to copy the **/assets/items/fences/index.sample** into **/assets/items/fences/index.csv**

-There is no limit on the amount of fences that can be added to the config file. \
+There is no limit on the amount of fences that can be added to the config file.

-Because usually GPS signal is not 100% precise, a good practice is to add a bit of padding around the intrested area polygon and to avoid intersecting fences.
+!> Because usually GPS signal is not 100% precise, a good practice is to add a bit of padding around the intrested area polygon and to avoid intersecting fences.
+Also remember to turn on the **high accuracy mode** for GSP.

 **Example config**